Zoje-stack/FTP-vs-SFTP-Security-Analysis/README.md

 ## Key Learnings
-- FTP sends credentials and files in plaintext**, making it vulnerable to interception
+- FTP sends credentials and files in plaintext, making it vulnerable to interception
-- SFTP uses SSH encryption**, ensuring confidentiality and integrity of transmitted data
+- SFTP uses SSH encryption, ensuring confidentiality and integrity of transmitted data
-- Real-world implication: Organizations should prefer SFTP over FTP** for secure file transfers
+- Real-world implication: Organizations should prefer SFTP over FTP for secure file transfers
-- Hands-on experience with network traffic capture and analysis**
+- Hands-on experience with network traffic capture and analysis

 ## How to Reproduce
 1. Set up a test environment with FTP and SFTP servers
-2. Use Wireshark** to capture packets while transferring files
+2. Use Wireshark to capture packets while transferring files
 3. Observe the difference:
-   - FTP packets show plaintext usernames and passwords**
+   - FTP packets show plaintext usernames and passwords
-   - SFTP packets are encrypted and unreadable**
+   - SFTP packets are encrypted and unreadable
 4. Document findings and generate screenshots for reports

-## 📸 FTP vs SFTP Traffic Comparison

-**Figure 1:** FTP (left) shows plaintext credentials; SFTP (right) is encrypted.

----

 ## 📝 Summary of Findings